abigailduran713-commits/digital-desk-clock-arduino/README.md

 ## PCB Design
 After completing the breadboard prototype, the circuit was recreated as a schematic in KiCad and converted into a custom PCB layout.

-The PCB design includes connections for:
-- The Arduino
-- RTC module
-- LCD
-- 3 Buttons
-- LED
-- Potentiometer
-- Resistors

 The design process included:
 - Assignming schematic symbols and footprints